 Physical activity is a crucial component of maintaining one’s health, function and quality of life.
 However, physical activity, including competitive and recreational sports, can have an important impact on your musculoskeletal and related neurological systems.
-In fact, MSK injuries are the largest class of athletic injuries in sports, even among elite Olympic athletes1.
+In fact, musculoskeletal injuries are the largest class of athletic injuries in sports, even among elite Olympic athletes1.

-MSK Sports Injuries
+Musculoskeletal Sports Injuries

 The most common injuries include:

 - Sprains and strains

 - Knee injuries

 - Lower extremity tendinopathies

 Commonly, musculoskeletal injuries result from poor adaptation, overtraining or repetitive use of a joint or muscle group.
 Due to the nature of most sports, foot and ankle injuries remain the most common musculoskeletal injury, followed by back pain.

 How Can Chiropractic Expertise Help Me?

 A chiropractor can properly assess, diagnose and treat sports injuries and help you prevent them from reoccurring.